South Asian Canadians: 21st century

 Beginning in the 21st century the makeup of Canadians from South Asia had changed greatly.
 Sikhs had gone from making up nearly 90% of Canadian South Asians during much of the early−mid 20th century to just 28% in 2001.
 This is as a result of a more diverse background of South Asians immigrating to Canada as opposed to the primarily Sikh and Punjabi immigrants of the early 20th century.
 In 2006 total South Asian Canadians outnumbered the specific numbers of Chinese Canadians as the largest visible minority group in Canada with 25% of visible minorities.
-On February 24, 2000 Ujjal Dosanjh became the first Canadian of South Asian origin to become provincial premier, after being appointed premier of British Columbia, representing the New Democratic Party.
+On February 24, 2000 Ujjal Dosanjh became the first Canadian of South Asian origin to become a provincial premier when he became premier of British Columbia as leader of New Democratic Party.

-During the first decade of the 21st century India remained the second largest source of invited immigrants behind China but ahead of the Philippines.
+During the first decade of the 21st century, India remained the second largest source of invited immigrants behind China but ahead of the Philippines.
 Pakistan was also among the top ten sources of invited immigrants to Canada.
 In addition, India is also the second largest source of foreign students in Canada with 28,939 invited Indian students studying in Canada in 2012 compared with 1,747 in 2000.
 In 2007, BAPS Shri Swaminarayan Mandir Toronto opened in Toronto, making it the largest Hindu temple in Canada.
-The Aga Khan Museum is also currently under construction by Ismaili Muslims hailing from Pakistan.
+The Aga Khan Museum, built and run by Ismaili Muslims, was opened in 2014.
 Several other notable places of worship have been built by Canadians from South Asia including the Khalsa Darbar Gurdwara and Baitul Islam mosque.

 South Asian Canadian culture also began to move into the Canadian mainstream in the 21st century.
 Bhangra music, a genre of music from India that combines traditional Punjabi music with pop and hip hop and other Western musical styles has grown increasingly popular throughout Canada.
+Punjabi Canadian hip hop experienced a surge of popularity with audiences in Canada and internationally beginning in the 2010s.
 Canadians of all backgrounds enjoy and are also familiar with Bollywood.
 In 2011 the 12th International Indian Film Academy Awards were hosted in Toronto, which was home to nearly 832,000 Canadians of South Asian ancestry, one of the largest in the Western World.
 How to Be Indie, a Canadian children's television program produced by YTV, revolves around the daughter of Hindu Indian immigrants living in Toronto, and has since been syndicated in the United States, United Kingdom, Israel, Latin America and elsewhere.
 The Indian Canadian comedian Russell Peters has used his heritage as material for many of his jokes.

 In the 2015 Canadian federal election, 16 South Asian Members of Parliament (MPs) were elected from Ontario alone, which is the most in Canadian history.
 Four South Asian ministers have been appointed to the Canadian cabinet, which includes the Minister of National Defence, Harjit Sajjan.

+The Bangladeshi diaspora in Canada, numbering 75,425 in 2021 (2.93% of South Asian Canadians), contributes to local economies and community leadership.